 A: Yes!
 Private coaching is available for families, parent/guardian and child, and more.
 Read more about private coaching here.

 Q: What do I or my child need to bring to sessions?

-A: We provide yoga mats, meditation pillows, and blankets; you are welcome to bring your own if you prefer.
+A: I provide yoga mats, meditation pillows, and blankets; you are welcome to bring your own if you prefer.
 Please bring a journal and pen to all workshops.
 Those enrolled in courses or private sessions will be provided with a journal, or they can bring their own.
 Please wear comfy clothes that you can stretch and relax in.